Financial Inclusion for all

-As someone who suffers with depression and anxiety, I took great interest in researching the connection between mental health and financial exclusion, and understanding more about the inherent link between a person’s mental health and the impact this could have on the quality of their financial decision making.
+As someone who suffers with depression and anxiety, I took great interest in researching the connection between mental health and financial exclusion, and understanding more about the inherent link between a person’s mental health and the impact this

 According to the publication Money On Your Mind by the Money and Mental Health Policy Institute (MMHPI) people suffering with poor mental health are at a heightened risk of financial difficulties and vulnerability.
 The MMHPI presented the following findings:

 - 72% of those surveyed said that their mental health problems have made their financial situation worse, and that’s not just because of having less money to spend.

 - 93% say they spend more when they are unwell

 - 92% find it harder to make financial decisions

 - 59% have even taken out a loan that they wouldn’t otherwise have done.

 - Of those who have taken out new credit in the last year, more than a third (38%) said that their mental health at the time left them unable to remember what they had been told about the loan.

 The British Bankers Association (BBA) has committed to raising the standards across the banking industry by promoting diversity and inclusion, including those relating to mental health.

 “It is vital that vulnerable customers are offered the right support.
 The industry is continually looking at ways to help vulnerable customers, and develop alternatives to make everyday banking arrangements easier, with useful information and suggestions on different types of payments a key part of these developments.”
 BBC News, 24th January 2017.